 We operate two business segments, a lifestyle merchandising retailing segment and a wholesale segment.
 Our retailing segment consists of our Urban Outfitters, Anthropologie and Free People stores.
-In addition, all brands offer merchandise through our direct-to-consumer operations, which consist of a catalog and web site for each of these brands.
+In addition, all brands offer merchandise through our direct-to-consumer operations, which consist of a catalog and web site.
 Our wholesale segment consists of our Free People wholesale division.